What happens after your customer submits

 The pending queue

-- Approved — live on the widget
+- Published — live on the widget.

-- Rejected — submitted but never shown
+- Rejected — submitted but never shown.
+Kept for record-keeping.

+The default chip is Inbox — the reviews that need a human now.
 Clicking a row opens a detail modal with the star rating, title, body, reviewer name (with email redacted), attached photos, platform, and submit date.

 Where reviews show up once approved